nvdh/paaf/README.md

 ### Expressing assessments

 **`@BlackBox`** : How many times did you encounter a method with jigglish code that you have no idea what it's doing?
-To indicate to your fellow team members that you have literally no idea what this code is doing, use the `@BlackBox` annotation, it is less intrusive than using @Deprecate
+To indicate to your fellow team members that you have literally no idea what this code is doing, use the `@BlackBox` annotation, it is less intrusive than using `@Deprecated`

 **`@CodeSmell`** : When you encounter a code smell, you can let your fellow team members know by annotating the code with `@CodeSmell` and indicate the appropriate smell such as `CYCLOMATIC_COMPLEXITY`, `REFUSED_BEQUEST`, `INAPPROPRIATE_INTIMACY`, `FEATURE_ENVY` or `CYCLOMATIC_COMPLEXITY`.